William G. Barber (Vice Chair)

 Deborah A. Hampton

-Ms. Hampton is an Intellectual Property Manager with over thirty years of experience in the area of intellectual property law.
-Ms. Hampton is a past member of the Board of Directors of the International Trademark Association (INTA).
-Her current and past activities with INTA includes chair Trademark Administrators Conference; past co-chair Trademark Administrators Conference; and past member of the Executive Director Selection Committee.
-Ms. Hampton is currently co-chair for the upcoming TMAP Conference; co-project team leader on the marketing team of the Young Practitioners Committee, and member of the Trademark Administration Guide Advisory Board.
+Ms. Hampton is Corporate Trademark Specialist, Team Lead at the Chemours Company with over thirty years of experience in the area of intellectual property law.
+Ms. Hampton currently serves on the Widener University Delaware Law School, Legal Education Institute’s Board of Advisors.
+Ms. Hampton is a past member of the Board of Directors of the International Trademark Association (INTA) and has served in a number of other roles including, Chair, Trademark Administrators Committee, Co-chair of the Trademark Administrators Conference; and member of the CEO Selection Committee.
+Ms. Hampton was selected and featured in the book, LESSONS from the Top Paralegal Experts: The 15 Most Successful Paralegals in America and What You Can Learn From Them by Carole Bruno.
 Ms. Hampton specializes in domestic and international trademark prosecution, trade dress, and copyright and patent portfolio management.
 Ms. Hampton received a bachelor's degree in political science from the University of Cincinnati and a paralegal certificate from Adelphi University.
 Ms. Hampton is currently serving her second term as a member of the TPAC.

-Mr. Hudis is a partner with Oblon Spivak in the firm’s Trademark and Copyright Practice Groups and IP Transactions Group, where he counsels clients in trademark, copyright, trade secrets and unfair competition matters, as well as related matters pertaining to the Internet.
+Mr. Hudis is a partner with Quarles & Brady LLP in the firm’s Intellectual Property Practice Group, where he counsels clients in trademark, copyright, trade secrets and unfair competition matters, as well as related matters pertaining to the Internet.
 He prosecutes and litigates matters before the federal courts, the Register of Copyrights, and the USPTO Trademark Trial and Appeal Board.
 Mr. Hudis is particularly experienced in managing trademark and copyright-related due diligence investigations, and in risk assessments with respect to intellectual property ownership in corporate mergers and acquisitions.
 He serves as a domain name panelist for the World Intellectual Property Organization’s Arbitration and Medication Center, and is a qualified domain name dispute resolution panelist for the National Arbitration Forum.
 Mr. Hudis has held several leadership roles in the American Intellectual Property Law Association (AIPLA), having served on the Board of Directors, and on the Board of Editors for the AIPLA Quarterly Journal.
-He also was vice chair of the ABA’s Intellectual Property Law Section, Continuing Legal Education Board.
+He also is the chair of the ABA’s Intellectual Property Law Section, Continuing Legal Education Board.
 Mr. Hudis is serving his first term as a member of the TPAC.

 Mr. Lockhart is a member of Wilcox Savage and practices in its Corporate, Securities, and Finance Section, where he leads the Intellectual Property Group.
 He is experienced in trademark and copyright counseling, registration, and enforcement, trade secret protection, ecommerce and other web-related issues, patent and software licensing, technology agreements, government contracts, and intellectual property litigation.
 Mr. Lockhart also performs due diligence reviews in connection with mergers and acquisition transactions, and counsels clients regarding noncompetition, nondisclosure, and other employment issues.
 Mr. Lockhart is a board member of the Intellectual Property Section of the Virginia State Bar, a board member of the Old Dominion University Research Foundation, a board member for Technology Hampton Roads, a member of the subcommittee of the International Trademark Association (INTA) USPTO Practices Committee, and a former TPAC member .
 Mr. Lockhart is a former commander, Navy Reserve Intelligence Area Fifteen (Mid-Atlantic), and a retired captain, U.S. Navy Reserve.
 He was recognized in the “Virginia Top 100” in the 2014 edition of Virginia Super Lawyers.
 Mr. Lockhart is serving a second, non-consecutive term as a TPAC member.